Skip to main content

 cURL example with API Key

-Systems Integration with Serenity AI Hub
+Systems Integration with Serenity* Star

 1. Upload the images to analyze to AI Hub through the volatile knowledge endpoint: